Recruitment Agencies VS Job Portals: When should you engage recruiters?

 But will the candidates they have available be qualified for your unique job scope?
 Have they been vetted through properly?
 Fret not!
 Recruitment agencies dedicate themselves to thorough pre-screening and pre-referencing before adding candidates into their talent pool.
 You can be assured that the people chosen for you are of the highest suitability and quality.

-They will use best-practice measures to differentiate real experts from the good talkers to make your money’s worth.
+They will definitely use best-practice measures to differentiate real experts from the good talkers to make your money’s worth.

-- Rely on specialised recruitment knowledge
+- Rely on specialized recruitment knowledge

 - Higher cost

 Engaging a recruitment agency can be quite costly.
-Typically, there is a fixed fee that will have to be paid every time you want to make a hire, and this cost varies by agency.
+Typically, there is a fixed fee that will have to be paid every time you want to make a hire and this cost varies by agency.

 - Might not fit your company’s culture